AvramRobert/cchess/API.md

   * ```haskell
     Castle (Position, Coord) (Position, Coord)
     ```
-  * Left-hand tuple models the king's `Position`, which advances to the left-hand `Coord`
+  * Left-hand tuple marks the king's `Position`, which advances to the left-hand `Coord`
-  * Right-hand tuple models the rook's `Position`, which advances to the right-hand `Coord`
+  * Right-hand tuple makes the rook's `Position`, which advances to the right-hand `Coord`

 ### Boards